shibayu36/chat-hatenablog/README.md

 Make an index like this:

 ```
-./chat-hatenablog make-index --mt-file blog.shibayu36.org.export.txt
+chat-hatenablog make-index --mt-file blog.shibayu36.org.export.txt
 ```

 It may take a long time that depends on how many articles your HatenaBlog has.

 ### Ask with your HatenaBlog
 ```
-./chat-hatenablog ask --query "Is there anything I should do before I send a PullRequest on GitHub to request a review?"
+chat-hatenablog ask --query "Is there anything I should do before I send a PullRequest on GitHub to request a review?"
 ```

 Then you will get the answer and the related URLs.